KKotlicki/Cibot/README.md

 hidden files:
- - .env - contains bot TOKEN, OS python 3 prefix and information if your machine is raspberry pi. this information is hidden and won't be shared.
+ - .env - contains bot TOKEN, OS python 3 prefix and information if your machine is raspberry pi. this information is hidden and will not be shared.

 Main bot script is cibot.py.
 Keep it tidy!
 In config.py save data such as relative paths, server settings, etc.